Technical Requirements for Festival Media

 Should we prepare an Interop or an SMPTE DCP?

-Currently all systems used by the festival and the EFM are capable of playing both Interop and SMPTE DCPs.
 The Film Office highly recommends that you prepare a SMPTE DCP as it has various advantages over the older Interop format, specifically they provide a wider range of frame rates and metadata, improved security and more robust subtitles.

 Why and how is Berlinale testing my DCP?